 About Me

-I'm currently (since fall 2006) a PhD student in computer science at the University of California, Santa Barbara.
+I completed my PhD in computer science at the University of California, Santa Barbara in 2012.
 I entered the program on a National Science Foundation IGERT fellowship.
-For the last three years I was funded by an NSF graduate research fellowship.
-My emphasis is in computational science and engineering.
+I later received the NSF graduate research fellowship.
+My emphasis was in computational science and engineering.
 You can learn about my research here.